HL7/US-Core-STU3/pages/_includes/us-core-practitioner-intro.md

 **Profile specific implementation guidance:**

-- This profile may be referenced by different capability statements, such as the [Conformance requirements for the US-Core Server], or a provider directory capability statement.
+- This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server], or a provider directory capability statement.

 #### Examples